 The US Coast Guard (USCG) documents approximately 30% of the vessels with a 225-lbs limit and 43% of vessels with an unlimited trip permit.
 USCG documentation is required for all fishing vessels that are five net tons or more.
 Approximately 81% of the documented vessels with a 225-lbs permit have a USCG hailing port in Florida and 94% of the undocumented vessels with a 225-lbs permit have Florida registration (Table 3.3.5).
 None of the vessels has a hailing port or registration in Georgia, and two have a hailing port/registration outside the South Atlantic States; however, that does not preclude those two vessels from landing catches in the Region.
 Moreover, vessels with a permit can catch snapper grouper species from the South Atlantic Council's area of jurisdiction and land that catch in states beyond the South Atlantic Region.
 The average net tonnage of a documented vessel with a 225-lbs permit is approximately 15.
-Documented vessels with a hailing port in Florida have the highest average net tonnage with 16, followed in turn by North Carolina's documented vessels with an average net tonnage of 13 and South Carolina's with an average of 11 net tons.
+Documented vessels with a hailing port in Florida have the highest average net tonnage of 13 and South Carolina's with an average of 11 net tons.